 Earlier in this the first year of the new millennium, Professor Larry Marshall was appointed Chief Justice of the United States.
 The first important case coming before the Marshall Court involved the government's prosecution of Frankly Amorous under the White Slave Traffic Act of June 25, 1910 (the Mann Act), as amended.
 Defendant Amorous was a law student in Virginia who paid for the airplane ticket of his female lover to travel from North Carolina to Virginia for the admitted purpose of having extramarital sexual relations.
 The U.S. Attorney prosecuted Amorous for violating the Mann Act, which criminalizes the knowing transportation of "any individual in interstate or foreign commerce... with intent that such individual engage in prostitution, or in any sexual activity for which any person can be charged with a criminal offense."

 Date of Authorship for this Version

 Eskridge, William N. Jr., "The Case of the Amorous Defendant: Criticizing Absolute Stare Decisis for Statutory Cases" (1990).
 Faculty Scholarship Series.
-Paper 3833.
+3833.